TheYuriG/blog_lessons/discord_create_channels/README.md

 				.setMaxLength(100) // Hard limit set by Discord for role names .setRequired(true)
 		)
-		// You will usually only want users that can create new channels to
+		// You will usually only want users that can create new Channels to
 		// be able to use this command and this is what this line does.
 		// Feel free to remove it if you want to allow any users to
-		// create new channels
+		// create new Channels
 		.setDefaultMemberPermissions(PermissionFlagsBits.ManageChannels)
 		// It's impossible to create roles inside DMs, so
 		// it's in your best interest in disabling this command through DMs